 Jessica Seitz, Director of Public Policy

-The 100th legislative session of the Missouri General Assembly convened January 9, 2019.
+The 2020 legislative session of the Missouri General Assembly convened January 8, 2020 and will wrap-up on May 15.
 Here’s what we are prioritizing this year:

 BUDGET & APPROPRIATIONS

 A significant part of our work each legislative session is to secure funding for programs that effectively serve children that have been abused and that promote child abuse prevention.
-For FY2020, Missouri KidsFirst is working to:
+Missouri KidsFirst testified before House and Senate Appropriations Committees the week of January 20th.
+For FY2021, Missouri KidsFirst is working to:

 - Maintain state investment in Child Advocacy Centers (CACs).
 This funding is administered to Missouri’s fifteen regional CACs through the Children’s Division of the Department of Social Services (DSS).
-The funds—which make up approximately 20% of CAC budgets—are used for expenses needed to operate the centers.
-CACs are the foundation of the investigation and prosecution of child physical and sexual abuse in Missouri, providing a child-friendly setting where children can be interviewed by multi-disciplinary team members (Children’s Division case workers, law enforcement, prosecutors, juvenile officers and medical providers) and receive medical examinations, family advocacy and mental health services.
-In FY2019, CACs were funded at $2.95 million.
+The funds are used for expenses needed to operate the centers.
+CACs are the foundation of the investigation and prosecution of child physical and sexual abuse in Missouri, providing a child-friendly setting where children can be interviewed by multi-disciplinary team members (Children’s Division case workers, law enforcement, prosecutors, juvenile officers and medical and mental health providers) and receive medical examinations, family advocacy and counseling services.
+In SFY 2019, Missouri CACs served over 11,000 children.
+In FY2020, CACs were funded at $2.95 million and in FY2021, the Governor and General Assembly recommend level funding.

-- Increase line-item spending authorization for federal Victims of Crime Act (VOCA) grants in the DSS budget.
-DSS needs to have full authority to expend all of the VOCA funds it has, which exceed the FY2019 line-item amount of $45 million.
-VOCA grants support community-based programs for a range of services that directly improve the physical, mental and emotional health and well-being of victims of crime, as well as aid them through the criminal justice process.
+- Protect federal Victims of Crime Act (VOCA) grants in the DSS budget.
+VOCA funding comes from federal court fees.
+Passed through the Missouri Department of Social Services, VOCA grants support community-based programs for a range of services that directly improve the physical, mental and emotional health and well-being of victims of crime, as well as aid them through the criminal justice process.
 Federal VOCA guidelines require that a minimum of 10% of the total funds be distributed to victims of child abuse.
-Approximately 25% of all Missouri CAC funding comes from VOCA grants which are used for forensic interviewers, mental health counseling, staff training, equipment, advocacy services and other services to promote the healing of child victims of abuse.
+Missouri CACs use VOCA funding for forensic interviewers, mental health counseling, staff training, equipment, advocacy services and other services to promote the healing of child victims of abuse.
+In FY2021, VOCA spending authorization is requested at $63 million.

 - Protect funding for Children’s Division to ensure that the Division has reasonable caseloads and sufficient staff to meet their statutorily required obligations Given that they are the entity charged with investigating allegations of child abuse and keeping these records on file, they are our CACs closest partner and we cannot effectively do our work without high-quality partnerships with the agency staff.

 - Support continued funding in the Department of Health and Senior Services for medical forensics training for kids that have been abused.
-This funding also supports a regionalized medical response to child abuse including a daily review of high-risk cases involving children under the age of 4 by a board-certified child abuse pediatrician.
-SAFE-CARE is coordinated by Missouri KidsFirst and is a collaboration among DSS, DHSS and Missouri’s three Child Abuse Resource Centers (St. Louis Children’s Hospital, Children’s Mercy Hospital and Cardinal Glennon Children’s Hospital).
+The SAFE-CARE (Sexual Assault Forensic Examination-Child Abuse Resource and Education) program, administered by DHSS in partnership with Missouri KidsFirst, develops and maintains a coordinated medical response to child abuse and neglect in Missouri.
+DHSS funding supports training, mentorship and ongoing education for medical providers on the forensic evaluation and comprehensive medical care of children who may have suffered physical or sexual abuse.
+This program also supports a regionalized medical response to child abuse, including providing triage and medical review of cases of children three and under referred by the Children’s Division and leading medical forensics trainings to providers and multi-disciplinary team members.
+The regionalized response is coordinated by Missouri KidsFirst and is a collaboration among DSS, DHSS and Missouri’s three Child Abuse Resource Centers (St. Louis Children’s Hospital, Children’s Mercy Hospital and Cardinal Glennon Children’s Hospital).

 Follow @MOKidsFirst on Twitter for up-to-date legislative updates throughout session!